robertmarkbram/robertmarkbram.github.io/technical/_posts/2007/07/2007-07-04-eclipse-shortcuts.md

 </P>

 <P>
-Use <code>Alt + Left</code> and <code>Alt + Right</code> to navigate backward and forward respectively through your code "navigation" history. <code>Control + Q</code> visits the last edit location.
+Use <kbd>Alt + Left</kbd> and <kbd>Alt + Right</kbd> to navigate backward and forward respectively through your code "navigation" history. <kbd>Control + Q</kbd> visits the last edit location.
 </P>

 <P>
-<code>Control + Alt + G</code> will do a file search on whatever token your cursor is within.
+<kbd>Control + Alt + G</kbd> will do a file search on whatever token your cursor is within.
 Warning: by default, this will do a search through all files in your workspace so it might take a bit of time.
-Alternatively, select and copy that token, press <code>Control + H</code> (for the search dialog), select the tab for whatever search you want, fill it out, press enter and wait for those results.
+Alternatively, select and copy that token, press <kbd>Control + H</kbd> (for the search dialog), select the tab for whatever search you want, fill it out, press enter and wait for those results.
 Most likely it will get your results faster, but requires a few more mouse and/or keyboard actions!
 </P>

 <div class="separator" style="clear: both; text-align: center;">